Rumex rupestris

 Rumex rupestris, commonly known as shore dock, is a species of flowering plant belonging to the family Polygonaceae.
-Its native range is Western Europeand is one of the world's rarest dock species.
+Its native range is Western Europe and is one of the world's rarest dock species.

 Description

-R. rupestris is a coarse stout woody perennial measuring 30 – 50 cm (sometimes up to 70 cm) in height, with one or two shoots arising from the stock.
-The thick, dull bluish green leathery basal leaves are 10 – 30 cm long with entire, undulate leaf margins.
-They are oblong or broadly ovate-lanceolate shaped, narrowing rather abruptly to a truncate or subcordate base.
-The petiole is less than one third the length of the leaf blade.
-The stem leaves are oblong-lanceolate that gradually narrow to the base, with an acute leaf tip at the leaf end.
-The leaf margin is undulate, crenulate and subsessile.
+Rumex rupestris is a coarse stout woody perennial 30 – 50 cm (sometimes up to 70 cm) tall, with one or two shoots arising from the stock.
+The thick, dull bluish green leathery basal leaves are 10 – 30 cm long with entire, wavy leaf margins.
+They are elliptic or broadly ovate-lanceolate shaped, tapering rather abruptly to a truncate or subcordate base.
+The petiole is less than a third the length of the leaf blade.
+Stem leaves are oblong-lanceolate, tapering gradually towards the base, with an acute tip at the leaf end.
+The leaf margins are wavy, crenate and subsessile.

 The inflorescence comprises a dense panicle with ascending branches, usually making an angle of about 45 degrees with the main stem.
 The branches have numerous short crowded branchlets and 5 - 20 whorls of densely packed flowers.

 The valves or tepals are blunt and entire, each measuring 3 – 4 x 2 – 2.5 mm.
-Each valve bears a very swollen smooth elongate tubercle that occupies over 2/3 of the valve length, and almost the entire width.
-These swollen tubercles are the critical feature distinguishing the species from similar species such as Rumex conglomeratus with considerably smaller tubercles.
-Vegetative identification of R. rupestris is difficult and needs confirming when the plant is in fruit (PlantLife).
+Each valve bears a very swollen smooth elongated tubercle that occupies over 2/3 of the valve length, and almost the entire width.
+These swollen tubercles are the critical feature that distinguishes the species from similar species such as Rumex conglomeratus with considerably smaller tubercles.
+Vegetative identification of R. rupestris is difficult and can only be confirmed when the plant is in fruit (PlantLife).

-The nut is reddish brown and trigonous, measuring about 2 x 1.5 mm and with acute angles.
-It is broadest near the rounded base and abruptly acute at the tip.
+The nut is reddish brown and trigonal, measuring about 2 x 1.5 mm and with acute angles.
+It is widest near the rounded base and sharply pointed at the tip.

 Distribution and habitat

-R. rupestris is a European endemic restricted to small, scattered populations across the Atlantic coasts of western Europe.
+Rumex rupestris is a European endemic restricted to small, scattered populations along the Atlantic coasts of western Europe.
 Its known distribution covers coastal areas of Anglesey, south Wales, south-western England, the Channel Islands, through France to Galicia and northern Spain.
-It is reported to be locally common on the Isles of Scilly.
+It was reported to be locally common on the Isles of Scilly, but more recently it is thought it may be extinct there.